From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Conclusion

 \section{Conclusion}

 Structured state space sequence models (SSMs) and Selective SSMs such as Mamba have shown remarkable inference speed-ups over transformers while achieving comparable or superior performance on complex language modeling tasks.
-In this paper, we studied in-context learning (ICL) capabilities of Mamba on Markov chains and show that, unlike transformers, even a single-layer Mamba efficiently learns the in-context Laplacian smoothing estimator.
-To explain this, we theoretically characterized the representation capacity of Mamba, which revealed the fundamental role of convolution in enabling it.
-We provided empirical results that align with our theoretical insights.
-Extending our results to deeper Mamba models and understanding the role of depth are some interesting future directions.
+In this paper, we studied in-context learning (ICL) capabilities of Mamba on random Markov chains and show that, unlike transformers, even a single-layer Mamba efficiently learns the in-context Laplacian smoothing estimator.
+To explain this, we theoretically and empirically characterized the representation capacity of Mamba, which revealed the fundamental role of convolution, together with selectivity and recurrence, in enabling it.
+We further provided additional empirical results on non-Markovian data, showing the generality of our insights.
+Extending our results to deeper Mamba models, as well as investigating Mamba's learning dynamics, are some interesting future directions.